TheLocehiliosan/yadm/_docs/100_upgrade.md

 If you previously had configurations in `$HOME/.yadm`, the easiest way to migrate is to use the new `yadm upgrade` command.
 This command will move your existing repo and configurations to the new directory, and rename any yadm configurations that are tracked by your repo.
+Upgrading will also re-initialize all submodules you have added (otherwise they will be broken when the repo moves).

 ## New alternate file naming convention
 The naming conventions for alternate files have been changed.